Who is the Most Important Band Member? National Study Reveals it is the Bassist!

 Best Bass Guitars

-Who is the Most Important Band Member?
+Who Is the Most Important Band Member?

 Are you wondering who the most important member of a band really is?